2020 Adult Preventive Care Guidelines

 - Counsel current smokers to stop smoking and counsel that lung cancer screening does not replace the need to quit smoking.

-- Use shared decision making to discuss the risks and benefits of low dose computed tomography (LDCT) screenings for patients meeting following criteria:
+- Use shared decision making to discuss the risks and benefits of low dose computed tomography (LDCT) screenings for patients meeting the following criteria:

 - 30 pack year smoking history and